 However, agricultural income tax persists at the state level.
 The legislature uses a method called partial integration of agricultural income with non-agricultural income to tax such earnings.
 This method is applicable when the conditions mentioned below are met by an individual:

-When the aforementioned criteria are met by an individual, his/her tax on agricultural income is computed using in a three-step calculation:
+When the aforementioned criteria are met by an individual, his/her tax on agricultural income is computed using a three-step calculation:

 Step 1: Evaluating tax on non-agricultural income + net agricultural income.